MickDuprez/Game-Scripting-Mastery-myfiles/README.md

-# Game Scripting Mastery in C#
+# Game Scripting Mastery in Rust
-My exercises in C# for the book Game Scripting Mastery
+My exercises in Rust (https://www.rust-lang.org/) for the book Game Scripting Mastery